taolson/Admiran/doc/Compiler.md

 Declarations at the top-level of a `module` are parsed with `p_decl` and `p_decls` parsers, which try parsing definitions in the order `p_tdef`, `p_def`, `p_spec`, and `p_libDir`.
-Type definitions (`p_tdef`) are tried first, because there is an ambiguity in attempting to parse type definitions and data definitions with the addition of user-defined infix operators in Miranda2:
+Type definitions (`p_tdef`) are tried first, because there is an ambiguity in attempting to parse type definitions and data definitions with the addition of user-defined infix operators in Admiran:

     foo == bar  || type alias, but could also incorrectly be parsed, along with baz = 42    || this following definition as: (foo == bar) baz = 42, e.g. an inline function `==`.

 `p_decls` returns a list of `modInserter`s to be inserted into the `module`.

-The two functions exported from the `mirandaParser` module are `parse`, and `parseExpr`. `parse` takes a module and an input string (lazy list of characters), and calls `p_decls` with an initialized `psSt`.
+The two functions exported from the `admiranParser` module are `parse`, and `parseExpr`. `parse` takes a module and an input string (lazy list of characters), and calls `p_decls` with an initialized `psSt`.
 If the parse is successful; `parse` calls `makeModule` with the `module` and the list of `modInserter`s to insert all of the top-level declarations.
 Otherwise, it creates an error with the error info from `psSt` and returns that.